 The Beth Wright Center can help people living in Hancock and Washington Counties with transportation needs to get to cancer treatment or other cancer programs.
 The Beth Wright Center can provide financial assistance to help with travel costs, can help with the logistics of transportation, and can arrange for volunteers to drive people to where they need to go.

-Provides transportation services or mileage reimbursement for medical treatment of breast cancer, including diagnostic services, chemotherapy, radiation, support groups, and more.
+*Penobscot and Piscataquis Counties: Cancer Care Program 973-3695 or 1-866-853-5969 https://www.penquis.org/services/transportation Provides rides or mileage reimbursement for medical treatment of cancer, diagnostic services, and support groups.

 Patient AirLift Services: http://www.palservices.org/